dy/sprae/readme.md

 * `:with={x:foo}` → `:scope={x:foo}`
 * `:render="tpl"` → `:html="tpl"`
 * No autoinit → use manual init.
-* No reactive store → use signals for reactive values.
+* No reactive store → use signals for reactive values, read `a.value` where applicable.
 * `@click="event.target"` → `:onclick="event => event.target"`
 * Async props / events are prohibited, pass async functions via state.
 * Directives order matters, eg. `<a :if :each :scope />` !== `<a :scope :each :if />`